TAR-IT/php-static-sites/README.md

     - use includes to include blocks of html in your pages (default directory is "src/includes/")
         - includes can be used to extend pages, templates or other includes:
             ```php
-            includePart(string $include, array $variables, bool $print)
+            startInclude(string $include, array $variables, bool $print)
             ```
         - This will extend the content of your page with the corresponding template file.
 Example usage in your .html file (where "nav.html" is a file in "/src/includes/"):
             ```html
             <?php includePart("nav.html", []); ?>
             ```
-2. Use enviroment variables for staging and production environments
+3. Use enviroment variables for staging and production environments
     - the files "env.prod.php" and "env.stage.php" are used for enviromental variables
     - building the website will default to "env.stage.php" - using the "--prod" tag while building will switch to production variables ( in "env.prod.php")
-3. Generate the static sites by using the build script via the terminal - the output files will be placed in "public/"
+4. Generate the static sites by using the build script via the terminal - the output files will be placed in "public/"
     ```bash
     php build.php # for staging variables
     ```